Wit-K/Guide-to-CO2-Reduction/theory.md

 *   **0% FE:** All electrons were wasted making Hydrogen gas.

 The choice of metal for your cathode dictates this selectivity.
 Some metals (like Platinum) are excellent at making Hydrogen, which makes them terrible for CO2 reduction.
 Other metals (like Copper, Gold, or Silver) are poor at making Hydrogen, allowing the CO2 reduction to compete effectively.

+---

+## 6. Catalyst Materials: What determines the product?
+Not all metals act the same.
+In the 1980s, Japanese researcher Yoshio Hori discovered that metals can be categorized into three distinct groups based on what they produce when you apply electricity in CO2-saturated water.

+### Group 1: The Hydrogen Generators (Avoid these)
+Metals like **Platinum (Pt), Nickel (Ni), Iron (Fe), and Titanium (Ti)**.
+*   **Behavior:** These metals bind to Hydrogen atoms very strongly.
+*   **Result:** If you use these as a cathode, you will produce almost exclusively Hydrogen gas.
+The CO2 will barely touch the surface.
+*   **Verdict:** Do not use these for the working electrode.

+### Group 2: The Two-Electron Pathway (CO / Formate)
+Metals like **Silver (Ag), Gold (Au), Zinc (Zn), and Tin (Sn)**.
+*   **Behavior:** These metals are poor at making hydrogen, allowing CO2 to react.
+However, they stop the reaction early.
+*   **Result:** They produce Carbon Monoxide (CO) or Formate (HCOO-).
+*   **Verdict:** Great for beginners.
+Zinc is cheap and makes Formate; Silver is expensive but makes CO efficiently.

+### Group 3: The Hydrocarbon Pathway (Copper)
+**Copper (Cu)** is unique in the periodic table.
+*   **Behavior:** Copper has just the right binding energy to hold onto the Carbon atom, allowing it to bond with other Carbon atoms.
+*   **Result:** It can produce Methane ($CH_4$), Ethylene ($C_2H_4$), and Ethanol ($C_2H_5OH$).
+*   **Verdict:** The "Holy Grail" of research.
+However, it is complex because it produces a mix of many different liquids and gases at once.

+---

+## 7. The Physical Limit: Solubility
+Finally, we must understand the environment.
+CO2 is a gas, but the reaction happens on the solid metal surface inside a liquid.

+For the reaction to work, CO2 gas must dissolve into the water to reach the electrode.
+1.  **Solubility:** CO2 does not dissolve well in water (approx. 33mM concentration at room temperature).
+2.  **Mass Transport:** As you run the reaction, you use up the CO2 near the metal surface.
+If new CO2 cannot diffuse in fast enough, the reaction starves, and Hydrogen evolution takes over.

+**Practical Implication:**
+This is why you will see instructions to "bubble" CO2 gas continuously into the solution.
+It ensures the water stays saturated with CO2, giving the reaction the best chance to succeed.